Callinectes sapidus: Distribution

 C. sapidus is native to the western edge of the Atlantic Ocean from Cape Cod to Argentina and around the entire coast of the Gulf of Mexico.
 It has recently been reported north of Cape Cod in the Gulf of Maine, potentially representing a range expansion due to climate change.
 It has been introduced (via ballast water) to Japanese and European waters, and has been observed in the Baltic, North, Mediterranean, and Black Seas.
 The first record from European waters was made in 1901 at Rochefort, France.
 In some parts of its introduced range, C. sapidus has become the subject of crab fishery, including in Greece, where the local population may be decreasing as a result of overfishing.
-In Italy, public awareness of the detrimental impact of this species on local molluscs is rapidly growing and, especially in the Po delta area and on the Adriatic Sea coast, eradication efforts are undergoing, both by local authorities and by local fishermen.
+In Italy, public awareness of the detrimental impact of this species on local mollusks is rapidly growing and, especially in the Po delta area and on the Adriatic Sea coast, eradication efforts are undergoing, both by local authorities and by local fishermen.
+In 2023, Italy's Ministry of Agriculture appointed a "commissioner for the blue crab" to coordinate efforts to address the species' spread in Italian waters.
+Representatives of the agricultural and fishing industries have attributed significant losses in clam fisheries to blue crab predation, with some industry estimates putting the economic damage at up to €100 million since the infestation began.